sys-bio/tellurium/docs/antimony.rst

 such as generating models from a template metalanguage (`TemplateSB <https://github.com/BioModelTools/TemplateSB>`__ is such a metalanguage for Antimony) and readable by others without translation.
-Antimony (so named because the chemical symbol of the element is 'Sb') was designed as a successor to Jarnac's model definition language, with some new features that mesh with newer elements of SBML, some new features we feel will be generally applicable, and some new features that are designed to aid the creation of genetic networks specifically.
+Antimony (so named because the chemical symbol of the element is ‘Sb’) was designed as a successor to Jarnac’s model definition language, with some new features that mesh with newer elements of SBML, some new features we feel will be generally applicable, and some new features that are designed to aid the creation of genetic networks specifically.
 Antimony is available as a library and a Python package.

-Antimony is the main method of building models in Tellurium.
+Antimony is the main method of building models in `Tellurium <http://tellurium.analogmachine.org/>`__, and can be used in other contexts as well.
 Its main features include:

 -  Easily define species, reactions, compartments, events, and other elements of a biological model.
 -  Package and re-use models as modules with defined or implied interfaces.
--  Create 'DNA strand' elements, which can pass reaction rates to downstream elements, and inherit and modify reaction rates from upstream elements.

 Change Log
 ----------

+The 2.12 release added the ability to save extra ‘annotation-like’ elements from the ‘distributions’ SBML package, and fixed numerous bugs in cvterm/SBOterm setting.

+The 2.11 release quashed all known memory leaks, and added the ability to define synthesis reactions with no id (i.e. ’ -> S1; k1’)

+The 2.10 release updated support for distributions to the latest SBML release of that package, updated the default version of SBML to Level 3 version 2, added support for setting cvterms and the SBOterm,

+The 2.9.1 release added the ability to convert to SBML Level 3 version 2, and SBML Level 2 version 5.

+The 2.9.0 release of Antimony was largely a maintenance release: numerous bugs were fixed, and installation was streamlined, particularly for Python and conda.

+The 2.8.0 release of Antimony included support for the SBML ‘Flux Balance Constraints’ package (version 1), as well as constraints in general.

+In the 2.7.1 release of Antimony, species marked ‘hasOnlySubstanceUnits=true’ in SBML now have a corresponding definition in Antimony: ‘species substanceOnly S1, S2’.

+In the 2.7 release of Antimony, QTAntimony got several new improvements, including displayed line numbers, find/replace, and a ‘go to line’ option.
+A few new syntaxes were also added, including the ability to concisely define elements plus their assignment rules (‘species S1 in C := 3+p’), and to define submodules with implied parameters (‘A: mod1(1,2)’).

+In the 2.6 release of Antimony, some features of hierarchical translation (deletions in particular) were made more robust, and a number of built-in distribution functions were added, which are translated to SBML using the ‘distributions’ package, as well as using custom annotations

-In the 2.5 release of Antimony, translation of Antimony concepts to and from the Hierarchical Model Composition package was developed further to be much more robust, and a new test system was added to ensure that Antimony's 'flattening' routine (which exports plain SBML) matches libSBML's flattening routine.
+In the 2.5 release of Antimony, translation of Antimony concepts to and from the Hierarchical Model Composition package was developed further to be much more robust, and a new test system was added to ensure that Antimony’s ‘flattening’ routine (which exports plain SBML) matches libSBML’s flattening routine.

 In the 2.4 release of Antimony, use of the Hierarchical Model Composition package constructs in the SBML translation became standard,